vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 }
 ```

-VuePress specifically opened up a more concise `define` option, note that the values has been automatically processed by `JSON.stringify`.
+VuePress opened up a more concise `define` option, note that the values has been automatically processed by `JSON.stringify`.

 - Object Usage: